ava-labs/avalanche-docs/docs/dapps/smart-contracts/using-foundry-with-the-avalanche-c-chain.md

-# Using Foundry with the Avalanche C Chain
+# Using Foundry with the Avalanche C-Chain

 ## Introduction